Minivera/react-vitae/packages/react-vitae/README.md

 ## Usage

-The main `react-vitae` package includes the [TypeScript types](/packages/react-vitae/src/types.ts) for the standard JSON resume schema and a set of components.
+`react-vitae` includes the [TypeScript types](/packages/react-vitae/src/types.ts) for the standard JSON resume schema and a set of components.

 ### Writing the resume file